3. Bayesian methods#

 (3.18)#\[\theta_{MAP} = \underset{\theta}{\arg \max}\; \prod_{i=1}^N f(y^{(i)}|\theta) g(\theta).\]

 If the prior \(g(\theta)\) is uniform (aka uninformative prior), then the MLE and MAP estimates coincide.
 But as soon as we have some prior knowledge about the problem, the prior regularizes the maximization problem.
-More on regularization in lecture on Tricks of Optimization.
+More on regularization in the lecture on Tricks of Optimization.

 3.3.2.
 Bayesian Interval Estimation#

 Another type of Bayesian inference is the one in which we seek to find an interval that, with a pre-determined probability, contains the true value.
 In Bayesian statistics, these are called credible intervals.
-Finding the interval with equal tail areas to both sides (lower \(\theta_{l}\), and upper \(\theta_{u}\)), and which has the probability \(1-\alpha\) to contain the true value of the parameter, i.e.
+The can be estimated by finding the interval with equal tail areas to both sides (lower \(\theta_{l}\), and upper \(\theta_{u}\)), and which has the probability \(1-\alpha\) to contain the true value of the parameter, i.e.

 (3.19)#\[\begin{split} \begin{aligned} \int_{-\infty}^{\theta_{l}} g(\theta | y_{1}, \ldots, y_{n}) d\theta &= \frac{\alpha}{2}, \\ \int_{\theta_{u}}^{\infty} g(\theta | y_{1}, \ldots, y_{n}) d\theta &= \frac{\alpha}{2}, \end{aligned} \end{split}\]